 Section 1.
-The University affirms its dedication to the principles of equal opportunity and freedom from unlawful discrimination; as such, the University will not discriminate on account of any of the protected categories under current federal, state, or local law, including the following: race, creed, color, sex, religion, national origin, ancestry, marital status, domestic partnership status, familial status, age, disability, veteran status, sexual orientation, gender identity or expression, or membership or non-membership in or activity on behalf of or in opposition to the Union.
+The University affirms its dedication to the principles of equal opportunity and 3 4 freedom from unlawful discrimination; as such, the University will not discriminate on account 5 of any of the protected categories under current federal, state, or local law, including the 6 following: race, creed, color, sex, religion, national origin, ancestry, marital status, domestic partnership status, familial status, age, disability, veteran status, sexual orientation, gender 7 8 identity or expression, or membership or non-membership in or activity on behalf of or in 9 opposition to the Union.
 Unlawful discrimination includes unlawful sexual harassment.

-The University affirms its obligations as a federal contractor with regard to affirmative action.

-Section 2.
-The University will offer all bargaining unit faculty members training regarding unlawful discrimination.
-Bargaining unit faculty members will be required to complete training regarding unlawful discrimination within 90 days of the date of hire and once every two years.
+10 11 The University affirms its obligations as a federal contractor with regard to affirmative action.
+12 Section 2.
+The University will offer all bargaining unit faculty members training regarding 13 unlawful discrimination.
+Bargaining unit faculty members will be required to complete training 14 regarding unlawful discrimination within 90 days of the date of hire and once each year 15 thereafter.
+16 17 Section 3.
+Neither the University nor the Union shall unlawfully discriminate against, 18

-Section 3.
-Neither the University nor the Union shall unlawfully discriminate against, intimidate, retaliate against, restrain, coerce, or interfere with any bargaining unit faculty member because of, or with respect to, their lawful union activities, including participation in a grievance, or membership, or the right to refrain from such activities or membership.
-In addition, there shall be no discrimination against any bargaining unit faculty member in the application of the terms of this Agreement because of membership or non-membership in the Union.
+19 intimidate, retaliate against, restrain, coerce, or interfere with any bargaining unit faculty there shall be no discrimination against any bargaining unit faculty member in the application of the terms of this Agreement because of membership or non-membership in the Union.